10x, founded by the ex-CEO of Barclays, raises $46M to take on ancient banking infrastructure

 Virgin Money is a “greenfield” deal, a completely new offering from Virgin Money; but Jenkins said that in fact the aim of 10x is to work with large, existing banks (like his former employer) to bring them into the 21st century.

 Banks today are full of ageing infrastructure and legacy systems that are patched together.
 Most of them have expressed a desire and mandate to update those systems for all the reasons you might guess.
-Among the most important are to make their data more secure, to make their services more efficient, and to launch new products to be more competitive with the new wave of financial services.
+Among the most important are to make their data more secure (both because of malicious hackers and breaches, but also regulations like the PSD2), to make their services more efficient, and to launch new products to be more competitive with the new wave of financial services.

 But the problem is that for many of them, up to now the prospect of rebuilding all their systems has been insurmountable.